neuecc/LINQ-to-GameObject-for-Unity/README.md

 Span<int> span = stackalloc int[5] { 1, 2, 3, 4, 5 };
 var seq2 = span.AsValueEnumerable().Select(x => x * x);
 ```

-> Auto-completion may temporarily stop until the Source Generator completes generation.
-Recent versions of Visual Studio run Source Generators on save, so you may need to explicitly save or compile when operations stop.
-If you experience issues with the code editor, you can write in normal LINQ first, then add AsValueEnumerable().
-Method signatures are almost completely compatible.

-> Due to Source Generator limitations and code analysis trigger constraints, you cannot place method chains in temporary variables and continue.
-Except for foreach, all operators must be written in the method chain.
-Also, you cannot use private visibility or anonymous types.
-You need to use ValueTuple or change to public/internal visibility.

 LINQ to Tree
 ---